God Said "I'll Find You a New Heart" — Modern Paraphrase | nocap.bible

 But then God's response shifted.
 What came next is one of the most beautiful reversals in all of .

-The people still in Jerusalem had been talking trash about the exiles — the ones already taken to .
+The people still in had been talking trash about the — the ones already taken to .
 They were saying, "Those people are far from the Lord now.
 This land belongs to US."
 Basically gatekeeping God's promises for themselves while living in total rebellion.

 "Yes, I scattered them among the nations.
 I removed them far away.
 But I have been a sanctuary to them wherever they've gone.
 And I WILL gather them back.
 I will bring them out of every country where they've been scattered, and I will give them the land of Israel again."